| THE

 days of our holiday.
 The only mishap at this location being the loss of

+one of the element clamps on the 70cm beam.
 With the holiday over we rolled into the Telford rally at 2pm on our

 way home.
 The clutch still slipping, the windscreen wiper sporting an